-Illinois passed an amendment to their previous law, which is for “home kitchen operations” (PA 098-0643 aka HB 5354).
+In 2014, Illinois passed an amendment to their previous “cottage food operations” law, which allows “home kitchen operations” (PA 098-0643 aka HB 5354).
 This specialized law is only for bakers, and unfortunately, it is not available in many counties across the state.

 Before anyone can use this law, their county must create an ordinance to allow it, but ordinances can take awhile to get initiated and passed.
 This requirement also makes it easy for counties to prevent the law from taking effect in their area.
 Many health departments have little or no incentive to take the effort to make this law available in their area, so many people cannot use it.